 Consumer Psychology for Digital Marketing (Online Short Course)

-- Definition, applications and ethical considerations
+- Definitions, applications and ethical considerations

 - Costing and pain points: priming, anchoring and precision

-- Visual positioning and eye movement
+- Visual positioning and eyetracking

 - Emotional appeal: colour, word choice and emotional message